 What is the best sunscreen?

-2. To spend a moderate amount of time in the sun.
+- Spend a moderate amount of time in the sun.

-3. To supply plenty of antioxidants through food, supplements, superfoods, and herbs.
+- Supply plenty of antioxidants through food, supplements, superfoods, and herbs.

-4. Natural sunscreens (so-called physical filters) when spending a long time in the sun.
+- Natural sunscreens (so-called physical filters) when spending a long time in the sun.

 Absolutely.
 We can strengthen our skin so it is not harmed by the sun or free radicals.
 How do you do that?
-Well, the most important thing is what we eat and drink; to eat and supply vitamins, minerals, antioxidants, and phytonutrients (the compounds that make fruit, berries, and vegetables colorful).
+Well, the most important thing is what we eat and drink; to eat and supply vitamins, minerals, antioxidants, and phytonutrients (the compounds that make fruits, berries, and vegetables colorful).

 Antioxidants

-Essential fatty acids like Omega-3 also have a beneficial effect on the skin and its ability to handle the sun's rays.
+Essential fatty acids like Omega-3 also have a beneficial effect on the skin and its ability to handle the sun’s rays.
+Many use Chaga as a supplement to support the skin since the mushroom is extremely rich in antioxidants.

 Should I not use sunscreen at all?

-So what is the difference between chemical and physical sun filters?
+What is the difference between chemical and physical sun filters?

 There are sunscreens with physical filters or chemical filters.